 You will not be able to participate in lessons if you are drunk.
 We discourage drinking before lessons or at lunch as any amount will negatively affect your performance on snow.
 The limit for returning to lessons is one serving of alcohol.

 Alcohol may not be consumed while in lessons

-Helmets are highly recommended on all our courses and almost all local skiers and snowboarders wear helmets.
+Helmets are compulsory on all our courses.
 Life-changing head injuries can be prevented in many cases with the use of a helmet.

 Helmets are mandatory in terrain parks, on race courses and during instructor and ski patrol examinations.